 Put It Into Action: 6 Qualities to Adopt When Coaching Employees

-Giving feedback is the pillar of coaching.
+6. Deliver Feedback: Giving feedback is the pillar of coaching.
 It’s where the leader puts forward their view.
 Find opportunities to deliver feedback in real-time, on a regular basis, and in bitesize interactions such as debriefing a meeting or an interaction you witnessed.
-Give feedback when praise is due when it could improve frequently used skills when it is expected during a one-on-one meeting, or there is a behaviour or problem that just cannot be ignored.
+Give feedback when praise is due when it could improve frequently used skills when it is expected during a one-on-one meeting, or there is a behavior or problem that just cannot be ignored.

 Try applying these skills the next time a coachable moment arises with one of your employees.
 Coaching should happen at the moment such as debriefing after a presentation or when an employee comes to you with a question about a process.
 It’s these real-time opportunities that help employees learn and grow.